Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Tampa Bay Buccaneers vs. Miami Dolphins NFL Week 5 Odds, Plays and Insights

 Oddsmakers expect the Miami Dolphins (1-3) to see their three-game losing streak continue, as they are 10-point underdogs in a matchup against the Tampa Bay Buccaneers (3-1) on Sunday, October 10, 2021 at Raymond James Stadium.
-The total for this matchup has been set at 48 points.
+The point total for the outing is set at 48.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.